He ministered to others; but who ministered to him?

 We do not lose heart when we hear of the passing of a life who has been a source of hope and strength to the body of Christ.
 “We do not mourn as those who have no hope” because, for us, death is but a door into something greater.
 Jesus died to give us victory over sin and death and now the latter remains only a passageway into a New Life – one lived fully in the Presence of our King.

-In honour of his sacrificial life and contribution to the body of Christ, today, we share the story of Evangelist Billy Graham’s Salvation — the single event that began his journey to becoming the great general we now know and appreciate him to have been.
+In honor of his sacrificial life and contribution to the body of Christ, today, we share the story of Evangelist Billy Graham’s Salvation — the single event that began his journey to becoming the great general we now know and appreciate him to have been.

 Most accounts tell us that Dr. Graham was converted during a meeting conducted by Dr. Mordecai Ham in Charlotte, N.C., in 1934.
 Billy Graham himself has told the story of his conversion on numerous publications, but many do not know that a group of laymen, including W.F.
 Graham, Billy’s father, and T.W.
 Wilson, Sr., father of Graham’s associate evangelist, Grady, promoted the campaign.

-When an evangelist named Dr. Ham came to Charlotte to preach at what would become an 11-week crusade, Billy was uninterested in attending the meeting but did eventually out of growing curiousity and an invitation from a friend named Albert McMakin.
+When an evangelist named Dr. Ham came to Charlotte to preach at what would become an 11-week crusade, Billy was uninterested in attending the meeting but did eventually out of growing curiosity and an invitation from a friend named Albert McMakin.
 Dr. Ham’s version, as confirmed by Billy’s father and by Grady Wilson, adds a few interesting details.

 Dr. Ham relates: “Two young high school boys attended our meeting.
 They thought that everything I said was directed their way; so they decided to take seats in the choir, where I couldn’t point my finger at them.
 They didn’t pretend to be singers, but they wanted to be behind me.”